Last updated date: Reason for update:

 The applicant must provide their full name, position and business address.
 If it is made by an authorised person, the application must include a copy of the authorisation.

-Note 1: Responsible person in relation to any radiation source, prescribed radiation facility or premises on which radiation sources are stored or used means the legal person: (a) having overall management responsibility including responsibility for the security and maintenance of the radiation source, facility or premises (b) having overall control over who may use the radiation source, facility or premises (c) in whose name the radiation source, facility or premises would be registered if this is required.
+Note 1: Responsible Person in relation to any radiation source, prescribed radiation facility or premises on which radiation sources are stored or used means the legal person: (a) having overall management responsibility including responsibility for the security and maintenance of the radiation source, facility or premises (b) having overall control over who may use the radiation source, facility or premises (c) in whose name the radiation source, facility or premises would be registered if this is required.
 RPS C-1 Code for Radiation Protection in Planned Exposure Situations

 Nominee

 If the applicant is physically removed from the facility such that they cannot demonstrate effective control, the name and contact details of a person more directly in control of the facility must be provided.
 This nominee must be in effective control of the nuclear installation.
-Generally the nominee will be the manager of a division or agency’s operation at the site of the proposed activity.
+Generally, the nominee will be the manager of a division or agency’s operation at the site of the proposed activity.
 If a nominee is appointed, an organisational chart should be provided showing the relationship of the nominee to the applicant and the operators.

 Radiation Safety Officer